List of presidents of the United States by other offices held: Representatives

 1835 was the year in which the most former and future presidents served together in Congress: six presidents (Representatives Adams, Pierce, Fillmore, and Polk, and Senators Buchanan and Tyler), who all served under vice president (and future president) Martin Van Buren.

 The time period between 1891 and 1915 (24 years) was the longest time period with no former or future presidents serving in Congress.
 In total, there were 65 years in which no former or future president was serving in Congress.

-As of 2024, there were 10 presidents who served in both chambers of congress (John Adams, Andrew Jackson, Franklin Pierce, James Buchanan, Andrew Johnson, John F. Kennedy, Lyndon B. Johnson, and Richard Nixon), 2 presidents who served in both the Continental Congress and the Congress of the United States (James Madison and James Monroe), and 1 president who served in both the U.S. Congress and the Provisional Congress of the Confederate States (John Tyler).
+As of 2026, ten presidents had served in both chambers of Congress (John Quincy Adams, Andrew Jackson, William Henry Harrison, John Tyler, Franklin Pierce, James Buchanan, Andrew Johnson, John F. Kennedy, Lyndon B. Johnson, and Richard Nixon), two presidents who served in both the Continental Congress and the Congress of the United States (James Madison and James Monroe), and one president who served in both the U.S. Congress and the Provisional Congress of the Confederate States (John Tyler).